 History of the Camden Opera House

-Built in 1894, the Camden Opera House was once the tallest building in Knox County.
+The Camden Opera House was built in 1894, and was once the tallest building in Knox County.
 The massive building was also home to several businesses and a businessman’s club.
-Willis Carleton, a lifelong resident of Rockport who painted stage scenery in New York for many years decorated the interior, highlighting in stereo relief gold and white on the arch, balcony front and loge boxes.
-The auditorium itself, 36 feet by 33 feet and complete with a set of scenery and opera chairs, boasted a kitchen, ticket office and checkroom to the left of the main landing; on the right were individual rooms.
-A 45 hp steel tubular boiler provided steam heat, and the auditorium, like the rest of the building, was lighted with electricity.
-The curtains, a delicate shade of brown, matched the decorations furnished by Follansbee and Wood of Camden.
+Willis Carleton, a lifelong resident of Rockport decorated the interior, including stereo relief gold and white on the stage arch, balcony front, and loge boxes.
+The auditorium itself measures 36 feet by 33 feet and boasted a kitchen, ticket office and checkroom to the left of the main landing; on the right were individual rooms.

-Opening night, June 6, 1894 featured the Boston Opera Company’s performance of “Maritama”, followed by a grand ball with music by the company orchestra topped off by dessert served in the Banquet Hall.
+Opening night, June 6, 1894 featured the Boston Opera Company’s performance of “Maritama”, a grand ball with music by the company orchestra, and dessert in the Banquet Hall.
 W.P.
 Gould waited in line for three hours to have the honor of buying the first ticket.
-In the following weeks, the hall was booked by the Justin Adams Co., whose scenery arrived from the firm of L.J.
-Couch and Co. of Boston, and the Vinalhaven fire station, which presented a demonstration drill, followed by a ball.

 Camden’s first town meeting was held here in 1895.

-In the early 1900s, three short movies were shown on Saturday evenings with a dance held after the show to the tunes of an orchestra playing from the orchestra pit.
-Traveling shows arrived, including the 1908 sensational melodrama entitled “How Women Ruin Men”.
+In the early 1900s, Saturdays meant a movie and a dance, with the band playing from inside the Opera House orchestra pit.
+Traveling shows included the 1908 sensational melodrama entitled “How Women Ruin Men”.
 Gladys Kirk and her entourage appeared in 1919 for one night only; the advertisement for their show read “there is nothing left to the imagination.”

 Traveling shows continued, including appearances by Mae West, Tallulah Bankhead, Lillian Gish and Edward Everett Horton.